aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

 If the message body is guaranteed to be unique for each published message, you can enable content-based deduplication for the SNS FIFO topic.

 <span class="parent-field">subscribe.queue.fifo.</span><a id="subscribe-queue-fifo-deduplication-scope" href="#subscribe-queue-fifo-deduplication-scope" class="field">`deduplication_scope`</a> <span class="type">String</span>
 For high throughput for FIFO queues, specifies whether message deduplication occurs at the message group or queue level.
-Valid values are messageGroup and queue.
+Valid values are "messageGroup" and "queue".

 <span class="parent-field">subscribe.queue.fifo.</span><a id="subscribe-queue-fifo-throughput-limit" href="#subscribe-queue-fifo-throughput-limit" class="field">`throughput_limit`</a> <span class="type">String</span>
 For high throughput for FIFO queues, specifies whether the FIFO queue throughput quota applies to the entire queue or per message group.
-Valid values are perQueue and perMessageGroupId.
+Valid values are "perQueue" and "perMessageGroupId".

 <span class="parent-field">subscribe.queue.fifo.</span><a id="subscribe-queue-fifo-high-throughput" href="#subscribe-queue-fifo-high-throughput" class="field">`high_throughput`</a> <span class="type">Boolean</span>
-If specified, provides higher transactions per second (TPS) for messages in FIFO queues.
+If enabled, provides higher transactions per second (TPS) for messages in FIFO queues.

 <span class="parent-field">subscribe.queue.dead_letter.</span><a id="subscribe-queue-dead-letter-tries" href="#subscribe-queue-dead-letter-tries" class="field">`tries`</a> <span class="type">Integer</span>